cherrygarcia/DissertationSeminar/defenseseminar.md

 <img src="./cortres.png" width="1300" height="450">

-Note: So in all the models, we see that adolescents in disadvantaged neighborhoods have slightly higher cortisol levels prior to the interview than those in disadvantaged neighborhoods.
+Note: So in all the models, we see that adolescents in disadvantaged neighborhoods have slightly higher cortisol levels prior to the interview than those in non-disadvantaged neighborhoods.
 We see that there's no real difference in post-interview levels.
 Adolescents in disadvantaged neighbrohoods have slighly steeper cortisol rates of decline over the course of the interview than those in non-disadvantaged nieghborhodos.
 We interpreted these results as possibly reflecting heightened reactivity to and recovery from the novel stimulus of the interview.